-Global clinical advisor and Professor at Illinois College of Optometry, United States
+Global clinical advisor and Professor Emeritus at Illinois College of Optometry, United States

 For over 30 years, Sandra Block has worked hard to provide better eye care in the U.S. and abroad.
 She has a professional passion for primary care for children and disabled persons and diagnosing and treating vision-related learning problems.
 Sandra looks at how public health issues affect the equity and quality of eye care delivery.